ruudschouten/ExtraRandom.NET/README.md

 There are two ways to call these;
-1. Using a for or foreach loob with the iterator method; `list.FaroShuffleIterator(min, max)`
+1. Using a for or foreach loop with the iterator method; `list.FaroShuffleIterator(min, max)`
 2. Calling the method directly; `list.FaroShuffle()`

 ## ExtraSort